Rusava: History

 Rusava was founded in 1657 by Jan Rottal.
 Until 1918, it was named Rottalovice after its founder.

+Demographics

 Economy

 Rusava is known as a recreational centre with several larger recreational facilities and hundreds of holiday cottages.

+Transport

+There are no railways or major roads passing through the municipality.

 Sport

 A ski resort with three ski lifts is located in Rusava.

 Sights

+The most valuable monument of Rusava is the Church of the Exaltation of the Holy Cross.
+It was built in the late Baroque style in 1779.

+The second important landmark is the Evangelical Church of the Holy Trinity.
+It was built in the late Baroque style in 1865–1882.
+It serves to the Evangelical Church of Czech Brethren.

 A museum with the history of the village is located in Rusava.